paulhammond/slackcat/README.md

     $ echo "hello" | slackcat

+## Important

+This package has been superseded by [sfomuseum/go-slack](https://github.com/sfomuseum/go-slack) and will no longer be maintained.

 ## Installing

 If you have a working go installation run `go get github.com/paulhammond/slackcat`.
 Prebuilt binaries will be provided soon.